ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-leaks.md

 	    GCP_SERVICE_ACCOUNT: ${SECRET_KEY}
 ```

-### Heroku API key
+### **Heroku API key**
+{{% alert color="info" %}}
+ID: "HS-LEAKS-15"
+{{% /alert %}}

-> Hardcoded credentials pose a huge threat to your cloud provider account since you can lose control over who can access some resources, which can lead not only to data access violation but also to improper usage of resources leading to a financial loss.
+Hardcoded credentials pose a huge threat to your cloud provider account since you can lose control over who can access some resources, which can lead not only to data access violation but also to improper usage of resources leading to a financial loss.
 For more information checkout the CWE-312 \([https://cwe.mitre.org/data/definitions/312.html](https://cwe.mitre.org/data/definitions/312.html)\) advisory.

-Código vulnerável
+**Código vulnerável**

 ```yaml
 version: '3'